W0Ifyyy/nestjs-typeorm-mysql-login/README.md

 This is a practice project where I implement a basic login functionality using **NestJS**, **TypeORM**, and **MySQL**.
 After some initial training with NestJS and TypeORM, this project serves as an opportunity to apply those skills and improve them over time.

-In this project, I will focus on implementing a simple user login and registration system, which will evolve over time.
-Future improvements may include adding features like **JWT tokens**, **Passport.js**, **sessions**, and more.
-My goal is for this project to grow into a practical application with more advanced features!
+In this project, I implemented a robust user authentication and authorization system with JWT-based token management and a modular structure for future scalability.
+It includes user login, registration, and profile management while following best practices for code organization and security.

 ## Technologies Used